About Frontend Dogma

 How Dogmatic Is Frontend Dogma?

 Not dogmatic at all.
 Everyone working on Frontend Dogma has convictions, but the site isn’t about dogma and there is no agenda.
-(Hey, you even find news about Tailwind.)
+(You’ll find material about everything, including Netscape 4, Conditional Comments, and AMP!)

-Going by the topics, Frontend Dogma really covers more than “just” frontend development, doesn’t it?
-(The same has happened to The Web Development Glossary—a Frontend Dogma project—, whose site was called WebGlossary.info for this reason!)
+Going by the topics, Frontend Dogma covers more than “just” frontend development indeed.
+(The same has happened to The Web Development Glossary—a Frontend Dogma project—, whose site was called WebGlossary.info for a reason!)

 Do You Fact-Check and Endorse Everything You’re Linking?